strangerstudios/paid-memberships-pro/readme.txt

 = 1.5 =
 * Very important security fix.
 Please upgrade to 1.5.
 * The Members List CSV export is now executed through admin-ajax.php and will only work if you are logged in as an admin (can manage options).
+* Fixed service scripts to work if logged in or logged out.
+* Changed the applydiscountcode service to going through the site_url() instead of admin-ajax.php to avoid HTTP/HTTPS issues.

 = 1.4.9 =
 * Important: Fixed handling of services sent through admin-ajax.php.
 Your silent post/ipnhandler URLs, etc, may have been updated.